Korean-American Fried Chicken Sandwich

 Genoa salami, capocollo, and smoked ham shingled with provolone on a soft French roll, dressed cold and built in under a minute for delivery, the #9 from Jimmy John's.

-A thin mung-bean crepe poured to order on a hot griddle, egg raked in, sweet bean sauce and a fried cracker folded inside, the jianbing of northern China.
+A thin mung-bean crepe poured and egg-bonded on a hot griddle, sweet bean sauce and a fried cracker folded in before the whole thing is handed over still steaming.

 Six cured meats shingled to order and dressed "Mike's Way" with the vinegar and oil applied last over the top, the #13 Original Italian from Jersey Mike's.